lisp-mirror/lqml/examples/clog-demo/readme.md

 Info
 ----

 This shows how to run a CLOG app locally on mobile.
-It uses two different approaches, depending on the OS:

-1. direct calls to the browser to run JS, and a small hack to call back to CLOG on browser events

-2. a simple local websocket-server; this is needed on iOS, where the above approach doesn't work
+It uses a simple local **websocket-server**.

+For android, please see [AndroidManifest.xml](platforms/android/AndroidManifest.xml) for the `@xml/network_security_config` file needed to allow a local connection.

 The webview is the native one of the mobile device, which has some
 restrictions: it can't overlap with QML items, and things like swiping don't